 Wednesday 8 July, 7pm

-Tickets will be on sale from The City Recital Hall box office
+Buy your tickets from The City Recital Hall box office

 www.cityrecitalhall.com or 02 8256 2222